acoomans/ACKeyboard/README.md

 Run the demo application in the iOS simulator to try it out.

+To enable the keyboard, open the Settings app and go to:

+General > Keyboard > Keyboards > Add New Keyboard... > ACKeyboard

 ## Extending and making your own keyboard

 ### Keys